Omlawrence24/react-book-search/README.md

   ## Usage
   This site allows access to all of the books in the Google API catalogue.
-When the user types in a key word they are given a list of all related books as well as te option to sort through them by Newest to Oldest.
+When the user types in a key word they are given a list of all related books as well as the option to sort through them by Newest to Oldest.

   ## License
   MIT